 Overall, these results indicate that the current design may harm the deposition quality and cause corrosion and material waste.
 After pinpointing these potential issues via numerical modeling, engineers can enhance their designs…

 Using models like the one described above, engineers can accurately analyze the electrodeposition process and test different operating parameters, applied potentials, and deposition surface geometries.
 In this way, they can find optimal electrodeposition parameters and improve the deposition uniformity, enabling them to more efficiently generate high-quality products.

 The model featured in this blog post can be used as a starting point for achieving these goals.
 Engineers can tailor this simple example to their specific needs by accounting for the influence of other ions and testing more complicated geometries.
 To try it yourself, click the button below.
-Doing so will take you to the Application Gallery, where you can download the related MPH-file and tutorial documentation if you have a valid software license and COMSOL Access account.
+Doing so will take you to the Application Gallery, where you can download the related MPH-file and tutorial documentation.

 - COMSOL Now